RKMYMODULES/CleaningDataCourseProject/CodeBook.md

 * std(): Standard deviation

 ### The data were averaged based on subject and activity group.
-Subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.
 1. WALKING
 2. WALKING_UPSTAIRS